 DO I GET FEEDBACK ON MY ENTRY?

 For all contest entrants, we offer an exclusive discounted rate on General Notes that cover everything from plot and structure to dialogue and character.
 A sample can be found here.
 Additional notes are optional and are kept separate from the actual judging process.
-Turnaround time is approximately 5-8 business days.
+Coverage will be sent before the next deadline, May 1st.

 CAN I SUBMIT A NEW DRAFT OF MY SCRIPT AFTER ENTERING?

 All entrants, including those requesting optional written feedback, may submit an updated draft of their script at no extra fee as long as we receive before the next deadline window.
 After that date, writers can still re-submit before the final deadline, but must pay the difference in the new entry fee (either $5 or $10 depending on when the original submission was made).

 Finalists for the 2015 season will be announced on July 1st, 2015.
 The Grand Prize Winner and runner-up are announced in August 2nd at the Script Pipeline Secret Door Pitchfest in Los Angeles, CA.

 WHAT KIND OF EXPOSURE WILL THE WINNERS RECEIVE?

 Script Pipeline has a long history of connecting finalists with the industry through personal introductions and general career assistance for our writers–more so than any other competition.
 In August 2015, we will announce the Grand Prize winner at the Secret Door Pitchfest.
 Afterward, loglines and scripts are circulated to over 200 companies looking for new material, and the winner is given personal introductions to a number of producers, agents, and managers.

 SHOULD I PUT CONTACT INFO ON THE COVER PAGE?

 Yes.
 We would prefer basic contact info–name, email, address, and phone–on the cover page.
 If you are currently repped by a manager or agent, also mention this on the cover page.